Quality and presentation is paramount

 SSQC Fish Inspectors undertake Responsible Fishing Scheme audits on behalf of Seafish for the Shetland pelagic and whitefish fleet.
 This service ensures boats are catching in a responsible manner, and puts a high emphasis on quality landings.
 The scheme raises the standards of work practices and helps gain a true representation from catch to end user and is carried out by independent, specialist staff.

-Did you know that the majority of our Haddock is Marine Stewardship Council (MSC) certified?
+Did you know that the majority of our Haddock and Saithe is Marine Stewardship Council (MSC) certified?